 Orthodox Studies Minor

+The Orthodox Studies Minor is an interdisciplinary minor focusing on the faith, history, and cultural significance of the Orthodox Christian tradition.
 No matter your major, critical study of the Orthodox Christian tradition offers insights and context for understanding some of the world’s most significant issues:

 - You’ll find a rich trove of artistic, cultural, historical, literary, philosophical, and religious resources for exploring the human condition past and present.